ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/auth-logic.md

 - Perform basic HTTP operations
 - Use Capacitor API plugins

+If you got stuck on any of the coding challenges in this lab, you can have a look at the <a href="https://github.com/ionic-team/tea-taster-vue" target="_blank">completed code</a>, but try not to peek.

 ## The User and AuthUser Models

 The first thing we will need to do is model the User data for our system.
 Create a `src/models/User.ts` file with the following contents: